 When choosing intermediate, tactical, target points for the weather router to follow, there is no need to restrict yourself by only considering the weather data you download and analyze.

 For example, if you are sailing a passage which is heading into reliable winds, such as the trade winds can be, you should use that knowledge to place the target point so that you can take advantage of those winds.

-If some area of winds is more or less consistent, perhaps before leaving on your passage, you can study the area and run many routes through it.
-This should give you a good sense for how you want the initial portion of your passage to join this portion.
+If an area you will be traveling through has winds which are fairly consistent, perhaps before leaving on your passage, you can study the area and run many routes through it.
+This should give you a good idea for how you want the initial portion of your passage to join this portion.
 Of course, you will be reevaluating your initial guess as you approach that decision point.